vindir/SoftwareProcess/README.md

   * Be unambiguous.
   * Be black-box testable.
   * Be easy to understand.
-  * Be written for any individual story as a core requirement rather than an implementation definition.
+  * Be written for any individual story as a desired behavior or goal rather than an implementation definition.